kirbs-/rl-continuous-reacher/Report.md

 Agent is implemented as a deep deterministic policy gradient (DDPG) agent with experience replay and soft updates.
 DDPG algorithm consists of two deep neural networks; an actor and a critic.
 The actor takes the environment state as a input and outputs an action.
 While the critic take the envirnoment state and the action from the actor as inputs and outputs the expected Q-value for the environment's next state.

 The actor (policy network) is approximated with two identical neural networks.
-Each network contains two fully connected dense layers with 400 and 300 neurons and Relu activations\.
-The final dense layer is activated with tanh and contains 4 neurons representing each of the actions available to the agent.
+Each network contains two fully connected dense layers with 512 neurons and Relu activations\.
+The final dense layer is activated with tanh and contains 4 neurons representing one of four actuators available to the agent to move.

 The critic (Q-value) is approximated with two identical neural networks.
 Each network contains two fully connected dense layers with 512 neurons and Relu activations\.
 The final dense layer contains 4 neuron representing each of the actions available to the agent.